 Note: Variables that have been added to a workflow but are never utilized by any action in the workflow are not displayed in this table.
-For example, you manually add a variable to a Watch action-it is emitted for use downstream, but never used consequently, it is not a required variable, so it is not displayed.
+For example, you manually add a variable to a Watch action-it is emitted for use downstream, but never used-consequently, it is not a required variable, so it is not displayed.

-Displaying Nicknames, Variables, or Run On Rules
+Displaying Nicknames, Variables, Run On Rules, Perform On

-In detailed action view (right-click in the workflow design workspace to display the workflow context menu or press Ctrl-D to toggle it on and off), you can display three different sets of information directly on the actions:
+In the detailed action view (right-click in the workflow design workspace to display the workflow context menu or press Ctrl-D to toggle it on and off), you can choose what information to display directly on the actions:

-- The nicknames of media files, attachments, and metadata labels that are available to the action - Variables that are utilized in the action - Run on rules that have been applied to the action (automatically or manually).
+- The nicknames of media files, attachments, and metadata labels that are available to the action - · Variables that are utilized in the action - Run on rules that have been applied to the action (automatically or manually). - Perform On rules that determine when an action runs: success, failure, ignore, or any.